 Upon successful completion of this course, you will be able to:

-- Respond to challenging provocations that expand your art practice
+- Create artworks and respond to challenging provocations that expand your art practice

 - Examine the assumptions that underpin your art practice

 - Critically reflect on efficacy and impact of the studio experiments you undertake.

 - Use critical reflection and research to position your work relative to artistic precedence, theoretical developments and shifting cultural conditions

 Overview of Learning Activities